Persistent Symptoms of Lyme Disease

 Regardless of terminology, persistent symptoms of Lyme disease are real and well documented.
 However, the cause (or causes) are poorly understood.
 Current theories include:

 Immune system dysregulation: The body’s response to fighting infection runs amok and persists long after it is helpful.
-This may be due to lingering spirochete (Lyme bacteria) proteins, persistent inflammation, or other autoimmune issues.
+This may be due to lingering spirochete (Lyme disease bacteria) proteins, persistent inflammation, or other autoimmune issues.

 Damage to nerve pathways: Lyme disease is well known to affect the nervous system.
 Nerve damage may contribute to continued Lyme-related symptoms.